 How you can help

 More than half of thefts take place from the garden according to the PDSA who urge pet owners to mend fences, ensure their gardens are dog proof and to keep an eye on their pets if in accessible front gardens.

 There are additional safety guards such as wearing a body camera when out dog walking, providing your dog to wear a GPS activity pet tracker (cats can wear these too), making sure kids walking dogs are with adults or several kids together, and walk with a friend where possible.

-So much crime is pushing up premiums for pet insurance that owners are avoiding taking out insurance policies.
+The resultant effects being that not only do owners loose a much loved pet, but so much crime is pushing up premiums for pet insurance that owners are avoiding taking out insurance policies.

 \\\ Pets Missing